Architecture in Southern Europe and Morocco

 • Arch 690 Study Abroad (5 Credits)

-Participants will stay in centrally located hotels in Madrid, Granada, Seville and Tarifa in Spain and traditional riad accomodations in Fes and Marrakesh in Morocco.
+Participants will stay in centrally located hotels in Lisbon and Porto in Portugal and Barcelona, Seville, Granada and Madrid in Spain.

 SAGE is dedicated to creating international engagement opportunities that meet the needs of all our students and providing resources to support you through the process of studying abroad.
 Study abroad is achievable for students of all identities including our BIPOC and LGBTQIA+ students, students with disabilities, and students with religious/non-religious viewpoints.
 Before selecting a program, consider how your identities may impact your experience abroad in unique ways and talk with your Program Coordinator about any program-specific concerns.
 Students with documented disabilities should discuss any accommodation needs with their Program Coordinator early in the planning process.